prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 - **auctionID** is unique per call to `requestBids()`, but is the same across ad units.
 - **refererInfo** is provided so you don't have to call any utils functions.
 See below for more information.
 - **gdprConsent** is the object containing data from the [GDPR ConsentManagement](/dev-docs/modules/consentManagement.html) module.
 For TCF2+, it will contain both the tcfString and the addtlConsent string if the CMP sets the latter as part of the TCData object.
-- **uspConsent** is the object containing data from the [US Privacy ConsentManagement](/dev-docs/modules/consentManagementUsp.html) module
+- **uspConsent** is the object containing data from the [US Privacy ConsentManagement](/dev-docs/modules/consentManagementUsp.html) module.
+- **ortb2** is the global (not specific to any adUnit) [first party data](/features/firstPartyData.html) to use for all requests in this auction.
+Note that Prebid allows any standard ORTB field or extension as first party data - including items that typically wouldn't be considered as such, for example user agent client hints (`device.sua`) or information on the regulatory environment (`regs.ext.gpc`).

 <a name="std-param-location"></a>